 At Whitney, LLP, our termite inspection lawyers are prepared to help you hold a dishonest inspector liable for their actions.
 A termite infestation is a serious issue that could prevent you from moving your family into your new home.
 You should not bear the burden of repairing extensive termite damage because a house inspector deceived you.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.

 Common Reasons an Inspector May Withhold Termite Information

 Depending on the circumstances, there are a few reasons why a house inspector may withhold the existence of termites.
 If you are purchasing a house, you should be aware of all the possible termite scams that some buyers fall prey to.

 One common scheme that a house inspector may conceal the existence of termites is to cut costs for their company so that they can earn more profits.
 For example, the inspector may purposely use inadequate or defective equipment that will not detect termites.

 If the inspector also offers termite extermination services, they may have more incentive to withhold information about termites.
 Refraining from informing a seller or buyer about the existence of termites can allow an extermination company to offer their services when the termite damage is more serious.
 This could allow an unethical pest control company to make money from an inspection and then reap more money from later offering their services.